-Trade Balance Surplus Continues, Inflation Under Control, Financial System Safeguarded
+Trade Balance Surplus Continues, Inflation is Controlled, and the Financial System is Maintained

 A curation of the most important events that the business universe needs to know to start the day.

-Trade Balance Surplus Continues, Inflation Under Control, Financial System Safeguarded
+Trade Balance Surplus Continues, Inflation is Controlled, and the Financial System is Maintained

 ANTARA FOTO/Rizal Hanafi/foc.